-14. In 2007, the reporting system recorded 43 cases of HIV transmission through injecting drug use.
-The number was similar to that of 2006, but at a higher level as compared with several years ago.
+14. In 2008, the reporting system recorded 40 cases of HIV transmission through injecting drug use.
+The number was similar to that of 2007, but still remaining at a relatively higher level as compared with several years ago.
 Most of the cases were Asian, non-Chinese.
 The median age was 30.
-About 10% of injecting drug user cases was reported from methadone clinics.
+10% of injecting drug user cases was reported from methadone clinics.

-15. The Universal HIV Antibody (Urine) Testing Programme replaced the unlinked anonymous screening (UAS) in methadone clinic as the seroprevalence study in 2004.
-7232 urine samples were collected in the programme in 2007 with a coverage rate of 80%.
-The coverage of the programme was lower to that of 2006.
-The programme tested 14 positive cases in 2007 and with the 12 previously known positive cases still attending methadone clinics, totally there were 26 HIV positive drug users attending methadone clinic this year.
-The seroprevalence over the year, including the UAS period, was stable at below 1%.
-The seroprevalence of methadone clinic attendees in 2007 was 0.36%, which was not significantly higher than previous years.
+15. The Universal HIV Antibody (Urine) Testing Programme (MUT) replaced the unlinked anonymous screening (UAS) in methadone clinic as the seroprevalence study in 2004.
+7723 attendees participated in the programme in 2008 with a coverage rate of 83%, a better coverage than in 2007 of 80%.
+The programme tested 7942 urine samples, 24 positive cases in 2008 and with the 13 previously known positive cases still attending methadone clinics, totally there were 37 HIV positive drug users attending methadone clinic this year.
+The seroprevalence over the year, was stable at below 1%.
+The seroprevalence of methadone clinic attendees in 2008 was 0.47%, which remained at a similar level as in previous years.
 (Box 3.3)

 16. Although a significant proportion of drug users were injectors, various surveys revealed that the proportion of needle sharing was relatively low.
-The trend remained stable over the years.
-(Box 5.9) The questionnaire of Street Addict Survey was revised this year and the definition of "sharing of injection equipment" included solvents and other apparatus.
-The trend of sharing rate in this survey had to be assessed with the data of coming years.
+The trend remained stable over the years, with sharing rate revealed from street survey generally higher than from treatment and rehabilitation services.
+(Box 5.7)

-Cases of perinatal transmission recorded
+No case of perinatal transmission recorded

-17. In 2007, two cases reported blood contact transmission.
+17. In 2008, three cases reported blood contact transmission.
 Actually no HIV infection from local contaminated blood or blood product was found in the recent several years.
-The seroprevalence of new blood donors at Hong Kong Red Cross Blood Transfusion Service was at a low level of around 0.004% in 2007.
+The seroprevalence of new blood donors at Hong Kong Red Cross Blood Transfusion Service was at a low level of 0.012% in 2008 (Box 3.1(b)).

-18. In 2007, one perinatal HIV infections were reported.
+18. In 2008, there was no perinatal HIV infections reported.
 The Universal Antenatal HIV Testing was implemented in September 2001.
-About 40,000 pregnant women attending public antenatal services were tested every year and the coverage of the programme reached 97.4% in 2007 and revealed the seroprevalence of HIV infection in pregnant women to be 0.02%, which is similar to that of previous years.
-Ten pregnant women were tested positive in the programme this year.
-No woman terminated their pregnancy and nine women delivered their babies by Caesarean Section.
-The rest gave birth by vaginal delivery.
+Over 40,000 pregnant women attending public antenatal services were tested every year and the coverage of the programme reached 98.2% in 2008 and revealed the seroprevalence of HIV infection in pregnant women to be 0.004%, which remained at a low level as in previous years.
+Two pregnant women were tested positive in the programme this year.
+One woman terminated her pregnancy and one woman delivered her baby by Caesarean Section.

-Cases with undetermined risk factor on the increase
+Cases with undetermined risk factor was significant

 19. The information of voluntary reporting was becoming incomplete as there are an increasing proportion of cases reported without a risk factor.
-Similar to last year, nearly a quarter of cases reported without a suspected route of transmission.
+Slightly more than past years, around a quarter of cases reported without a suspected route of transmission.
 These cases were usually those without a physician's reporting.
 Undetermined risk is commoner in cases reported by private hospitals/clinics/laboratories.
-Although this was a voluntary reporting system, physicians were strongly encouraged to make the system be comprehensive.
-The data could be useful for a better understanding of the local HIV epidemiology.
+Although this was a voluntary reporting system, physicians were strongly encouraged to make the system comprehensive.
+The data is of paramount importance for understanding the local HIV epidemiology and its evolution.

-Pneumocystis Pneumonia and Tuberculosis were common Primary AIDS Defining Illness
+Pneumocystis Pneumonia and Tuberculosis remained the commonest Primary AIDS Defining Illness

-20. The annual number of reported AIDS cases was dropping since 1997, the year of introducing highly active antiretroviral therapy (HAART) in Hong Kong but a slow increasing trend was observed recently.
-Seventy-nine AIDS cases were reported as compared with 73 cases in 2006.
-The rate of increase was comparable with that of HIV cases.
-50 cases (63.3%) of the AIDS reports this year has their AIDS reported within 3 months of HIV reporting.
+20. The annual number of reported AIDS cases was dropping since 1997, the year of introducing highly active antiretroviral therapy (HAART) in Hong Kong but a slow increasing trend was observed since 2005.
+Ninety-six AIDS cases, the highest annual number, were reported in 2008 as compared with 79 cases in 2007.
+The increase was compatible with increase in newly reported and cumulative HIV cases.
+90 cases (94%) of the AIDS reports this year has their AIDS reported within 3 months of HIV reporting.